These By Laws relate only to 7th grade teams, 8th grade teams, and

 a.
 WHERE PARENTS LIVE: Assuming a student meets all other SIJHSAA eligibility criteria, a student shall be eligible if he/she attends the member school district in which his/her parents or the person who has legal custody of the child resides.
 In the event of joint custody, the student shall be eligible at the member school district in which the parent having primary custody of the child resides.

 b.
-WHERE PARENTS WORK: Students who live with their parents in one school district, and whose parents work in a member school in another district, are eligible in the district in which the parent(s) works PROVIDED: A tuition waiver/transfer form is signed off on by both schools involved.
-The signed waiver form filed with the SIJHSAA no later than July 1, with one exception which is: The deadline for new hires is September 1.
-This process does not have to be repeated in insueing years for the same student(s).
+WHERE PARENTS WORK: Students who live with their parents in one school district, and whose parent(s) is employed as a full time certified employee (teacher or administration) in a member school in another district, are eligible in the district in which the parent(s) work PROVIDED: The school has an ISBE 5 year Waiver on file, an ISBE Transfer Form is signed off by both schools, and an SIJHSAA Certified Employee Waiver Form is completed and signed by the parent and school administrator of the receiving school.
+All of the above mentined forms must be completed and filed in the receiving school's Superintendent or designee's office no later than July 1, with one exception which is: The deadline for new hires is September 1.
+This process does not have to be repeated in ensued years for the same student(s).

 c.
 BOUNDARY CHANGES: Students affected by school boundary changes through annexation or detachment decertification will be permitted a one-time choice of districts in which they wish to attend.
 Whichever choice is made, said student(s) will be permitted to retain eligibility in that school for the balance of their junior high school careers, provided they are junior high students at the time of the boundary change.